Lectures on LHC Physics: QCD

-The soft gluon is only radiated at angles between zero and the opening angle of the initial parton $i$ and its hard interference partner or spectator $j$.
-The same integral over $W_{ij}^{[j]}$ gives the same result, with switched roles of $i$ and $j$.
-After combining the two permutations the probability of radiating a soft gluon at an angle larger than the earlier branching is zero; successive emission of soft gluons obeys an \underline{angular ordering} .
+The soft gluon is only radiated at angles between zero and the opening angle of the initial parton $p_1$ and its hard interference partner or spectator $p_2$.
+The same integral over $W_{12}^{[2]}$ gives the same result, with switched roles of $p_1$ and $p_2$.
+Combining the two permutations this means that the soft gluon is always radiated within a cone centered around one of the hard partons and with a radius given by the distance between the two hard partons.
+Again, the coherent sum of diagrams reduces to an incoherent sum.
+This derivation \underline{angular ordering} is exact in the soft limit.

-Going back to collinear radiation, we know from Eq.(\ref{eq:dy_div2}) and Eq.(\ref{eq:ir_logs_start2}) that the different variables describing parton splitting, namely the angle $\theta$, the transverse momentum $p_T$, or the virtuality $\sqrt{t}$, are equivalent as long as we are only interested in the leading logarithm arising from the collinear phase space integration.
-They can be transformed into each other by a simple linear transformation.

-Different implementations of the parton shower order their jet radiation by different variables: historically, of the two most widely used event generators PYTHIA uses the virtuality or the transverse momentum while HERWIG uses the angle.
-Once we re-sum the collinear logarithms the finite shifts which appear in the transformation between the ordering parameters are also re-summed, so the underlying variable in the parton shower does matter in the comparison to data.
-This is even more true for the matching of the parton shower and the matrix element which we will discuss in the next section.

-In this section we have learned an argument for using the angle to order parton radiation: soft radiation is ordered in the angle $\theta$, and a parton shower would be well advised to match this behavior.
-On the other hand, in Section~\ref{sec:qcd_resum_collinear} we have learned that the physical interpretation of the collinear logarithms re-summed by the parton shower is based on a transverse momentum ordering.
-If theory does not define the golden way to order parton radiation we will have to rely on Tevatron or LHC measurements to tell us which implementation works best.
-This includes the new SHERPA parton shower which is not based on the collinear splitting kernels but on the soft-collinear QCD dipoles introduced in this section.
+There is a simple physical argument for this suppressed radiation outside a cone defined by the radiating legs.
+Part of the deviation is that the over--all process is color--neutral.
+This means that once the gluon is far enough from the two quark legs it will not resolve their individual charges but only feel the combined charge.
+This screening leads to an additional suppression factor of the kind $\theta_{12}^2/\theta_{1k}^2$.
+This effect is called coherence.

+The third argument for ordered emission comes from \underline{color factors}.
+Crossed successive splittings or interference terms between different orderings are color suppressed.
+For example in the squared diagram for three jet production in $e^+ e^-$ collisions the additional gluon contributes a color factor

+When we consider the successive radiation of two gluons the ordering matters.
+As long as the gluon legs do not cross each other we find the color factor

+Similarly, we can compute the color factor when the two gluon lines cross.
+We find

+Numerically, this color factor is suppressed compared to $16/3$.
+This kind of behavior is usually quoted in powers of $N_c$ where we assume $N_c$ to be large.
+In those terms non--planar diagrams are suppressed by a factor $1/N_c^2$ compared to the planar diagrams.